prometheus/proposals/proposals/2025-04-04_extended-range-selectors-semantics.md

   can lead to surprising or misleading results, particularly during scrapes with jitter or partial data loss, or when integer counter increments are involved.
-- **Sub-query Workarounds**: Users have resorted to complex and brittle sub-query workarounds (e.g. `[1m:15s]`) to mimic more intuitive behaviors, but these depend heavily on alignment and often break in Prometheus 3.0, due to closed brackets.
+- **Sub-query Workarounds**: Users have resorted to complex and brittle sub-query workarounds (e.g. `[1m:15s]`) to mimic the behavior they desire, but these depend heavily on alignment and have to be adjusted to the left-open range selectors introduced in Prometheus v3.
 - **Limited Tolerance for Edge Cases**: The current model performs best in idealized, “happy-path” scenarios with regular scrapes and clean data.
 During outages or high-jitter conditions, it tends to degrade poorly.